socomsystems/documentation/developer_manual/app/upgrade-guide.rst

 Deprecation of shipped JavaScript libraries
 *******************************************

-The following libraries are considered as deprecated from Nextcloud 16 on.
+The following libraries are considered as deprecated from cyfrSpaces 16 on.
 If you use one of those in your app, make sure to ship your own version that is properly bundled with your app.

 * ``marked``
 * ``Clipboard`` -> now exported as ``ClipboardJS`` to resolve naming conflicts in Chrome.